MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 -    Oceania (OCE)

 >[!NOTE]
->-	Sales Insights is not available in the following regions – Brazil, France, Germany, South Africa, and UAE.
+>-	Currently, Sales Insights is not available in the following regions – Brazil, France, Germany, South Africa, and UAE.
->-	Sales Insights is not available on Government Community Cloud (GCC), including USG, Department of Defense (DoD), and China.
+>-	Currently, Sales Insights is not available on Government Community Cloud (GCC), including USG, Department of Defense (DoD), and China.

 **In which region is the features available?**<br>